 California has a vibrant online business community and culture.
 If you are considering starting an e-commerce business in California, there are a few things you need to contemplate from a practical and legal perspective.

-Is ecommerce a good market to get into?
+Is e-commerce a good niche to pursue online?
 Absolutely.
-The world is slowly, but surely, converting to buying goods and services online.
+The world is slowly, but surely, converting to buying products and services online.
 I’m a perfect example.
 I used to spend hours browsing in bookstores.
 Now?
-I get them online and haven’t been to a bookstore in I don’t know how many years.
-There is a certain simplicity and convenience to ordering online, so the prospects for ecommerce sites moving forward are excellent.
+I buy books online and haven’t been to a bookstore in I don’t know how many years.
+Since it is so convenient to order online, the prospects for e-commerce sites moving forward are excellent.

 - What problems does the target market have?